 410 error for all pages.
 This indicates that the resource has been permanently, purposefully, removed.
 I then visited a bunch of these pages directly from Google’s search results hoping to expedite the reindexing.

 Note that I have no idea if this is effective, but I feel like it might be since so much information is passed to Google via URL parameters.
-This technique seems to work.
-There were about 330 URLs showing up when I originally did a site search for this subdomain, and I manually requested that 60 URLs be de-indexed.
-The count as of today (09.05.19) is 223.
+This technique seems to work, but it takes a while.
+It took me longer since I had a

 The cause of it all